Middle Georgia schools go virtual Thursday, severe weather expected

 Teachers will upload assignments to Canvas for students to work on from home — as they do on Wednesdays, according to the news release.

-School officials say teachers and staff should report to buildings by 12 noon.
+School officials say teachers and staff should report to buildings by 12 p.m.

 Weather-related